Zwartpet/laravel-schedule-manager/README.md

  └──────────────────────────────────────────────────────────────┘
 ```

-Using the `paused` command you can see all the paused schedules.
+Using the `schedule:paused` command you can see all the paused schedules.
 ```bash
 php artisan schedule:paused
 ```